kadinche/Kassets/Documentation/docs/2-getting-started/quick-start.md

 ## Creating Kassets' ScriptableObjects

-### Create an Event Instance

-Kassets instances can be created from Create context menu or from Assets/Create menu bar.
-Simply right click on the Project window and select any instance to create.
-For Event instances, select any of event types from `Create/Kassets/Game Events/`
+Instances of Kassets can be created from the `Create` context menu or from `Assets/Create` menu bar.
+Simply right click in the Project window and select the type of instance you want to create.

+### Create a `GameEvent` Instance

+For `GameEvent` instances, select any of the provided event types from `Create/Kassets/Game Events/`

 ![CreateEvent](https://user-images.githubusercontent.com/1290720/137657526-5bbad8d6-a6c5-4361-a272-0ef30e684fad.gif)

-### Create a Variable Instance
+### Create a `Variable` Instance

-For Variables instances, select any of available types from `Create/Kassets/Variables/`
+For `Variable` instances, select any of the provided variable types from `Create/Kassets/Variables/`

 ![CreateVariable](https://user-images.githubusercontent.com/1290720/137657744-cc7ec167-d728-4a8a-8a6f-06b67bf01b14.gif)

-Kassets' Variable instance on Inspector window
+Below are the preview of Kassets' `Variable` instance on Inspector window.

 <img width="551" alt="Screenshot 2023-06-12 at 16 34 50" src="https://github.com/kadinche/Kassets/assets/1290720/3d6d1a6d-6b95-4395-8b94-a9426185ae14"></img>